Cubitect/cubiomes-viewer/README.md

 The World Spawn point for pre-1.18 versions can sometimes be off because it depends on the presence of a grass block, that cubiomes cannot test for.

+## Legal information

+The main code is under the GPLv3, see [LICENSE](LICENSE), while other components are released under their respective author licenses:

+- Biome and structure generation from cubiomes, licensed under MIT.
+- Cross platform [Qt](https://www.qt.io/licensing) GUI toolkit, available under (L)GPLv3.
+- Dark Qt theme derived from [QDarkStyleSheet](https://github.com/ColinDuquesnoy/QDarkStyleSheet), licensed under MIT.
+- Biome colors and icons are inspired by [Amidst](https://github.com/toolbox4minecraft/amidst), licensed under GPLv3.
+- [Lua](https://www.lua.org/license.html) is distributed under the terms of the MIT license.

+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.